databrickslabs/mosaic/docs/source/index.rst

   Python bindings to Mosaic Scala APIs are blocked by Py4J Security on Shared Access Clusters.

 .. warning::
-   Mosaic 0.4.x SQL bindings for DBR 13 can register with Assigned clusters (as Hive UDFs), but not Shared Access due to `Unity Catalog <https://www.databricks.com/product/unity-catalog>`_ API changes, more `here <https://docs.databricks.com/en/udf/index.html>`_.
+   Mosaic 0.4.x SQL bindings for DBR 13 can register with Assigned clusters (as Spark Expressions), but not Shared Access due to `Unity Catalog <https://www.databricks.com/product/unity-catalog>`_ API changes, more `here <https://docs.databricks.com/en/udf/index.html>`_.

 .. note::